 Course overview

-You gain a theoretical understanding of the factors that make up and influence supervisory functioning enabling the provision of CBT supervision, which enhances the clinical practice of others and ultimately, improves psychological therapies for people experiencing mental health difficulties.
+You gain a theoretical understanding of the factors that make up and influence supervisory functioning.
+This enables you to provide CBT supervision, enhancing the clinical practice of others and improving psychological therapies for people experiencing mental health difficulties.

 Where you study